haon-chen/ConvAug/README.md

-# GOLD
+# ConvAug

-This anonymous repository contains the source code for the ARR submission "Generalizing Conversational Context Encoder via LLM-Cognition Data Augmentation".
+This anonymous repository contains the source code for the ARR submission "Generalizing Conversational Dense Retrieval via LLM-Cognition Data Augmentation".

 To ensure anonymity, we will cite the source of some codes later.